Demographics of Nicaragua: Emigration

 During the Nicaraguan Revolution and the Civil War, thousands of Nicaraguans left the country.
 After the 1990 Nicaraguan Elections some people returned, but many more emigrated during the rest of the decade.
-In 1998, the Hurricane Mitch killed almost 4,000 people in the country and destroyed much of the Nicaraguan economy, as a result thousands of Nicaraguans received the TPS for emigrate to the United States as "refugees".
+In 1998, the Hurricane Mitch killed almost 4,000 people in the country and destroyed much of the Nicaraguan economy, as a result thousands of Nicaraguans received the TPS enabling them to emigrate to the United States as "refugees".
 In recent years, many Nicaraguans had left the country to escape poverty and unemployment.

 Nicaraguan emigration is a recent process.
 During the 1990–2004 period, more than 800,000 Nicaraguans left the country, compared to 100,000 during the 1970–1989 period.
 According to the World Bank, in 2005 there were 683,520 Nicaraguans living outside Nicaragua legally.
 If those who are undocumented are counted, some sources estimate as many as 1,500,000 Nicaraguans living abroad by the end of 2005.
 Nicaraguans are the third largest community of Central Americans living abroad, after Guatemalans and Salvadorans.
 Nicaragua is also the second country in Central America by percentage of population living abroad.

+Following the return of Daniel Ortega to power in the 2006 Nicaraguan general election and subsequent democratic backsliding, especially during and after the violently suppressed 2018 Nicaraguan protests, a new wave of political emigration occurred.
+Most political emigrants live in Costa Rica which has been a stable representative democracy since the end of the Costa Rican Civil War in 1948.
+Other target countries of political emigration include the United States and European countries, particularly Spain.